-On Monday 13th September, at the Northampton County cricket ground Geoff Hastings, a retired Stamford hotel owner, was awarded a “Grassroots Cricket Award” by Cricket East, (a local arm of the ECB); a further thank-you award was given by the Border Counties Youth Cricket Association for Geoff’s work as chairman of the League.
+On Monday 13th September, at the Northampton County cricket ground, Geoff Hastings, a Trustee of the Cricket Society Trust, was awarded a “Grassroots Cricket Award” by Cricket East, (a local arm of the ECB); a further thank-you award was given by the Border Counties Youth Cricket Association for Geoff’s work as chairman of the League.

 Geoff Hastings receiving awards